-Title 10.
+- Title 10.
 Functional Plan Definitions.
 Title 10 contains definitions.
-When 2035 Comprehensive Plan uses a term found in Title 10 either the term has the same meaning found in Title 10, or the difference is explained.

-24. Finding: The NCCUP amendments affect the administrative process of development and do not change any definitions in the 2035 Comprehensive Plan.
-This policy is not applicable.
+When 2035 Comprehensive Plan uses a term found in Title 10 either the term has the same meaning found in Title 10, or the difference is explained. - 23.
+Finding: The 82nd Avenue Study map amendments do not change any definitions in the 2035 Comprehensive Plan.
+All applicable requirements of Title 10 requirements have been met.